-In a typical year, a formalized gap year program might include foreign travel, and these programs are still continuing in 2020, although in some modified form.
+A formalized gap year program might include foreign travel.
 Click to read our blog post about what a typical gap year program can look like.

-Carpe Diem, a “typical” gap year program, cancelled their fall international programs and (at the time of this publication) are still considering whether or not spring 2021 programs will take place.
+Carpe Diem is a “typical” gap year program.
 Keep in mind: these formalized programs can be expensive.
-Carpe Diem’s domestic program, Borderlands, is still continuing at a cost of $12,400.
+Carpe Diem’s Latitudes program starts at $24,575.
 (A partner of Carpe Diem, Carpe Mundi, is designed for first generation college students and those eligible for full Pell Grants attending Portland area colleges.)

 The AmeriCorps NCCC program gives students age 18-26 the chance to spend 10-12 months working for the benefit of others in national and community service projects.
 A participant has their room and board and transportation expenses paid for.
 They also receive an education award after the completion of their service.
-Currently, the program is still operating despite COVID-19.
 Corps members travel the country meeting others, developing leadership skills, and having a meaningful impact in communities nationwide.

 What the heck is WWOOF?
 WWOOF stands for “Worldwide Opportunities on Organic Farms.”
 Students become WWOOFers and spend part of their day working on an organic farm and receive free room and board for their help.
 Be sure to investigate the farm you will work on and perhaps go with a friend.
 You will want to choose a reputable farm that has provided good experiences to students in the past.

 Food Corps is part of the AmeriCorps service network.
 Their mission is to connect kids with healthy food.
 Their service members are placed in schools across the country to teach about cooking, gardening, and tasting.
 As with NCCC, members receive a living stipend and an education award.
 Students need to apply for this opportunity.
 Food Corps is a full-time, eleven and a half month commitment which runs from August to July each year.
-The application period opens in January and closes in April each year with offers sent in June.
+The application period opens in January and closes the end of March (although they may still have a few openings after that period of time).

 Habitat for Humanity

 “Affordable housing plays a critical role in strong and stable communities.”
-While the Global Village (international projects) is currently closed due to COVID-19, there are other long-term volunteer opportunities working on housing projects across the nation.
+Check out their long-term volunteer opportunities working on housing projects across the nation.
 You can also find opportunities closer to home.

 The Student Conservation Association

-While currently not active because of COVID-19, the Student Conservation Association typically works to “protect and restore national parks, marine sanctuaries, cultural landmarks, and community green spaces in all 50 states.”
+“SCA’s mission is to build the next generation of conservation leaders and inspire lifelong stewardship of the environment and communities by engaging young people in hands-on service to the land.”
 SCA offers team-based and individual internship gap year programs.
 “Whether your dream is to lead public programs as a park ranger, trek the backcountry as a field scientist, or explore new sustainability solutions as an urban planner, SCA has something for you.”
 (Students interested in conservation might enjoy the virtual project here.)

 City Year is another AmeriCorps partner program where members serve “as student success coaches, helping students build on their strengths and cultivate social, emotional and academic skills that are important in school and life” in under-resourced communities.
-They are currently still accepting applications with start dates in November 2020 and continuing through January 2021.
 Students serve full time partnering with teachers to work as success coaches and tutors.
 They may work on after school programs and organize school-wide events.

 Quaker Voluntary Service